forelleblau/ioBroker.gsmsms/README.md

 #### Path to Serial Port - required.

 e.g. `/dev/ttyUSB0` or `/dev/serial/by-id/xxxxxxxxxxx` (by-id is more stable, ttyUSBx can change with a reboot)

+Some devices expose multiple USB port, so it can be that you need to try it out.
+Most likely the "first" on will work, but will maybe not deliver "incoming message notifications", then you can try the other and send in a sms and see if some seconds later it is received (on a Huawai this is the third port as example).

 #### Your SIM PIN